| Fabric Count | Best For | Needle Size | Strands |

 | 50,000+ | 200+ hours | 100+ hours | 50+ hours |

 A typical stitcher completes about 100-200 stitches per hour.
-Your mileage will vary based on thread changes, pattern complexity, and how much Netflix is involved.
+Your mileage will vary based on thread changes, pattern complexity, and how many color changes your pattern demands.

 Now that you know what size fabric you need, design the pattern to stitch on it.